-(but not limited to): geological observations: geophysical survey results; geochemical survey results; bulk samples size and method of treatment: metallurgical test results; bulk groundwater, density, geotechnical and rock potential characteristics; deleterious or contaminating substances.
+Criteria JORC Code Explanation Commentary exploration data (but not limited to): geological observations; geophysical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. compiled.

-- compiled.
 Similarly, numerous geochemical soil surveys and geophysical surveys have been conducted across the tenement package.
-This information is well documented in company annual reports and can be readily accessed via the WA DMIRS website. - Extensive metallurgical test work on drill core samples from the Sorby Hills deposit was carried out in the laboratories of the Technical Services Department of Mount Isa Mines Limited, Mount Isa in the late 1970s and early 1980s. - Subsequently, CBH Resources commissioned AMML to carry out a test work program to confirm the results of the Mount Isa Mines work and investigate the replacement of sodium cyanide (NaCN), used as a depressant for iron pyrite and zinc sulphide, by alternative reagents.
+This information is well documented in company annual reports and can be readily accessed via the WA DMIRS website.
+Extensive metallurgical test work on drill core samples from the Sorby Hills deposit was carried out in the laboratories of the Technical Services Department of Mount Isa Mines Limited, Mount Isa in the late 1970s and early 1980s.
+Subsequently, CBH Resources commissioned AMML to carry out a test work program to confirm the results of the Mount Isa Mines work and investigate the replacement of sodium cyanide (NaCN), used as a depressant for iron pyrite and zinc sulphide, by alternative reagents.
 The results of this work appeared in Report 0034-1 dated 8 August 2008.
 Further test work was carried out by AMML for Sorby Management, following the change in ownership of the Sorby Hills project.
-The results appeared in Report 0194-1 dated 24 Oct 2011. - A first stage of metallurgical testwork commissioned by Boab Minerals was reported 17 July 2019 (ASX Announcement).
+The results appeared in Report 0194-1 dated 24 Oct 2011.
+A first stage of metallurgical testwork commissioned by Boab Minerals was reported 17 July 2019 (ASX Announcement).
 It confirmed the higher recoveries that can be obtained from this style of carbonate replacement mineralisation.
 Flotation recoveries of up to 96% Pb and 95% Ag were obtained and the testwork indicated that a final concentrate grade of 65%Pb can be produced.
 Outstanding results were also obtained to upgrade the ores prior to flotation by heavy liquid separation and by ore sorting.
+Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale stepout drilling).
+Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
+Further drill campaigns are planned to follow up newly identified mineralised zones and conceptual targets, to expand and upgrade the resource to higher confidence categories (i.e. from inferred to Indicated Resource, and from Indicated Resource to Measured Resource), to aid in future Reserve estimates, and to delineate additional areas of potentially economic mineralisation.
+The Company is also assessing the results from the initial stratigraphic/structural drill targeting on the Exploration license E80/5317 for addition drilling.